top of page

 Heal Deeper

-So much is stored in the body- trauma, feelings, experiences.
 The shoulder clench from the time when you heard the boom, the icy frozen numbness your entire body felt that time it didn't know what to do, that lump in your throat from the time you didn't get to shout what you really felt.
-(To understand this waaay more I recommend reading The Body Keeps the Score by Bessel van der Kolk)
+(To understand this way more I recommend reading the book The Body Keeps the Score by Bessel van der Kolk)

 Propel Processing